How did Swayambhunath & Boudhanath get their names?

 If you ask historians about the Natha, you will get an answer that they were Hindu culture that also beli8ved in Buddhism.
 It is an understandable simplification.

-In Tibet, because of their extensive travels that Natha was documented in Buddhist text.
+Because of their extensive travels, Natha was documented in Buddhist texts in Tibet.
 But the Natha did not directly practice mainstream.

 They do meditation or other activities to reach a higher understanding.
-However, some have delved deeper and come up with individual branches of Buddhism that Natha was meant to have practised.
+However, some have delved deeper and come up with individual branches of Buddhism that Natha was meant to have practiced.

-If we go in a more in-depth education of Tibet doc, Matsyenranath is often referred to as Lui-pia and Nepal; he is a form of Bodhisattva.
-So there is, it seems a connection.
+If we go into a more in-depth education of Tibet doc, Matsyenranath is often referred to as Lui-pia and Nepal; he is a form of Bodhisattva.
+So there is, it seems, a connection.

-From my view, the most likely result is that they start practising their won form of Buddhism and exploration for higher spiritual power.
+In my view, the likely result is that they start practicing their form of Buddhism and exploring for higher spiritual power.

 The Natha and Nepal.

-The oldest religious sites in Nepal is Swayambhunath.
-According to the Gopalarajavamsavali, it was founded about the beginning of the 5th century by the great-grandfather of king Manadeva, king Vasudeva.
+The oldest religious site in Nepal is Swayambhunath.
+According to the Gopalarajavamsavali, it was founded at the beginning of the 5th century by the great-grandfather of king Manadeva, king Vasudeva.

 Avalokiteshvara is represented through many Buddhist scriptures and many statues.